Sileo/DeveloperDocumentation/README.md

 ### Submitting changes

-To edit the documentation, find the corrosponding file in `_posts` and modify as you wish.
+To edit the documentation, find the corrosponding file in `_docs/` and modify as you wish.
 Commit the changes and open a PR on GitHub.

 Before submitting any changes, please test them locally as the `master` branch is automatically deployed to production.